Skip to Content

 tests that may be ordered include:

 Peyronie's disease rarely gets better on its own.
-But treatment usually is not
+For men who have a slight curve that isn't getting worse and who have good erectile function, treatment usually is not

 Most men are able to remain sexually active.
 Counseling can help couples

 Medicines may help treat pain and reduce how much the penis curves.
 They include: